-This online module provides you with the mathematical underpinning for statistical methods in general and – in particular – for other OU statistics modules.
+This module provides you with the mathematical underpinning for statistical methods in general and – in particular – for other OU statistics modules.
 You will gain a thorough grounding in mathematical statistics, together with generic skills.
 You will study distribution theory, leading on to the theory of statistical inference developed under both classical and Bayesian approaches.
 In the classical case, you will focus on maximum likelihood estimation.
 You’ll also explore the development of these ideas in the context of linear modelling (regression and extensions).
 To study this module, you should have a sound knowledge of basic statistical ideas and competence in calculus, algebra and matrices, as provided by the appropriate OU level 1 and 2 study.

 What you will study

 Other OU statistics modules focus on hands-on practical applications of statistical techniques and interpretation of data and statistical analyses.
 This module complements these modules by providing the mathematical theory underlying the methods and concepts, including a treatment of both classical and Bayesian statistics.
 A considerable amount of mathematics is sometimes required for this development.

 This module is delivered online, with integrated use of exercises, animations, audio and video segments.
-You will also be provided with printed versions of the main units and extra exercises.
+You will also be provided with printed versions of the main units, extra exercises and a handbook.

 The module is divided into four blocks of study.

 Block 1: Review and distribution theory

 The first block comprises a review unit and units introducing distribution theory.
 The review is mostly of fundamental statistical ideas of the type taught in Analysing data (M248), (see Entry requirements for details); there is also a speedy reminder of important relevant methods in mathematics, including calculus and matrices.
 Two units in this block introduce the theory of continuous distributions.
 You will learn, for example, how to evaluate moments of distributions and about other properties of some important univariate distributions.
 The mathematical structure of multivariate distributions will be explored, with some emphasis on the multivariate normal distribution.